-Dog breath!
-If it’s stinky, it could mean gum disease.
-In fact, 80% of dogs have some degree of gum disease by the age of three.
-Daily toothbrushing can help, but for many dogs that’s easier said than done.
+Stinky dog breath!
+It could mean gum disease.
+In fact, 80% of dogs have some degree of periodontal disease (gum disease) by the age of three.
+Daily toothbrushing can help, but for many pet parents that’s easier said than done.
 Luckily, there are new, oral microbiome-based approaches to keeping your dog’s mouth healthy.
-We’ll explain why oral health is such a huge factor in overall health, and we’ll tell you how the new approaches can help you add years to your dog’s life.
+We’ll explain why your dog's dental health is such a huge factor in overall health, and we’ll tell you how the new approaches can help you add years to your dog’s life.

 What Is the Oral Microbiome?